adamrogoyski/tetris/README.md

 Piece selection uses an unbiased random selection of pieces.
 All pieces are equally likely at all times.

+### Layout

+The board (left of the wall separator) must be at list 4 blocks wide and 3 blocks in height, though the game will end after 1 or any 2 non long tetrominos.
+The recommended board size is 10 blocks wide and 20 blocks in height.

+The status area (right of the wall separator) is 6 blocks wide.
+It contains the logo, lines completed, and level.

+### Positions

+* Board: left adjent to playing board.
+Height of the screen equal to board height
+* Wall: right adjacent to playing board
+* Logo: status area, centered, 90% status width, 20% status height, at top of screen
+* Level: status area, centered, 90% status width, 10% status height, 25% from top
+* Lines completed: status area, centered, 90% status width, 10% status height, 35% from top
+* Gameover message: Centered, full width, 12.5% height
+* Next piece: status area, 45% from top, 2 block size left margin from wall

+### Scoring

+There is no score.
+Level is increased every 3 cleared lines.
+Maximum level is 15.

 ## Code Walk through

 Each implementation is similar in approach, with various changes for the style